Indications

 Administration

-Transdermal patches administration should follow a proper physical examination of patients and considerations of any associated comorbidities.
-The following steps are a general overview for administering a transdermal patch:
+Transdermal patches should only be placed after a proper physical examination and consideration of any associated comorbidities.
+The following steps are a general overview of administering a transdermal patch.

 - Proper disinfecting and cleaning of skin where the patch is applied